Tyroneekhator/Starbucks-Customer-Analysis/README.md

 ## Glossary
 - EDA: Exploratory Data analysis
 - Revenue:  the total amount of money brought in by a company's operations, measured over a set amount of time.
-- Average: an average is a single number or value that best represents a set of data.
+- Average: an average is a single number or value that best represents a data set.
 - Sales: Unit price * quantity
 - KPIs: Key Point Indicators are metrics used to measure the business's success.
 - Metrics: a system or standard of measurement.
-- profit: The income gotten after expenditure.
+- profit: The income gotten after expenses.
-- Expenses: Are the money spent or costs incurred in a company's revenue-generating efforts.
+- Expenses: These are the money spent or costs incurred in a company's revenue-generating efforts.
+- Coffee blends: A synonym for the product ID

 ## Project Overview
 This project aims to answer stakeholder questions and Key Point Indicators that affect the business's success.
 Furthermore, the report will account for the data sources & types used as well as its cleaning and transforming processes, and finally, the insights obtained from the Exploratory Data Analysis and the recommendations one can provide by the information.